CS4098F/cs4098F/README.md

 # cs4098F
 Repository for CS4098 Group F

-## 1:Install library dependencies for PEOS :
+## 1:Install library dependencies for PEOS(Manual installation - see Installation instructions to install from Makefile) :

 i)TCL (Ubuntu packages tcl and tcl-dev; see also http://www.activestate.com/activetcl; ).